-- Alerting the Flood Wardens who will begin their Immediate Action procedures and prepare the Parish Emergency Stores - · Alert all at risk property owners immediately - The principal actions of at risk property owners are: - Move to a safe area if life is at risk - Prevent water entering the property if possible - Switch off electricity and gas supplies - Move valuable possessions above floor areas liable to be flooded - At risk property owners should have their own Personal Flood Plan. - Making flood prevention equipment available to those unable to help themselves, within the bounds that it is the householders' responsibility to protect their property - Assess water levels.
+- Alerting the Flood Wardens who will begin their Immediate Action procedures and prepare the Parish Emergency Stores - Alert all at risk property owners immediately - The principal actions of at-risk property owners are: - Move to a safe area if life is at risk - · Prevent water entering the property if possible - Switch off electricity and gas supplies - Move valuable possessions above floor areas liable to be flooded including any insurance documents - At risk property owners should have their own Personal Flood Plan. - Making flood prevention equipment available to those unable to help themselves, within the bounds that it is the householders' responsibility to protect their property - Assess water levels.
 The key aim is to prevent further damage to property by people driving through water at excessive speed.
 The Police/Wiltshire Council (Highways) can be approached to close roads.
 The quickest response is likely to come from the Police.
-In the meantime Flood Wardens can deploy advisory road signs from the Parish Emergency Stores.
+In the meantime, Flood Wardens can deploy advisory road signs from the Parish Emergency Stores. - Alert plant and equipment owners that equipment assistance may be required

-- Alert plant and equipment owners that equipment assistance may be required - Put public notices on the village website - Assess those most at risk with the Community Response Group in order to decide priorities.
-This should cover provision of assistance to the elderly, infirm or needy - Advise those living in potential flood sites to move their cars to safe designated parking areas e.g. The Croft (6-8 cars), The Styles (4 cars), Village Hall car park (30+ cars).
+- Put public notices on the village WhatsApp and website - Assess those most at risk with the Community Response Group in order to decide priorities.
+This should cover provision of assistance to the elderly, infirm or needy - Advise those living in potential flood sites to move their cars to safe designated parking areas e.g. The Croft (6-8 cars), The Styles (4 cars), Village Hall car park (30+ cars), Recreation Ground (many cars but subject to an assessment of the nature of the saturation of the ground).